Feaxure-fresh/TL-Fault-Diagnosis-Library/README.md

 ```shell
 python train.py --model_name UDA --source CWRU_0-01,CWRU_1-01 --target CWRU_1-12 --train_mode source_combine --cuda_device 0
 ```
-It creates a universal domain adaptation scenario, transferring 'ball_07' and 'ball_14' from conditions 0 and 1 to 'ball_14' and 'ball_21' in condition 1.
+It creates a multi-source universal domain adaptation scenario, transferring 'ball_07' and 'ball_14' from conditions 0 and 1 to 'ball_14' and 'ball_21' in condition 1.

 ### Load trained weights
 Load and utilize weights from previously trained models.